ZhangChengX/Simple-PHP-Framework/README.md

 Sparkz
 ======

-Sparkz is a simple php framework.
+Sparkz is a simple, clear, flexible php framework.